9th Corps (Turkey)

 The 9th Corps, Turkish Land Forces, is a field corps.
 The corps headquarters is located in Erzurum, and the corps is part of the Third Army (Turkey).
 It is deployed along Turkey's eastern boundary.

-History
+It traces its history to the 9th Corps (9.
+Kolordu) of the Ottoman Army.
+From November 1914 to August 1916 the 9th Corps in the Caucasus comprised the 17th, 28th, and 29th Divisions.

+The corps survived the large-scale force reductions of 1947-50 and continued to serve with the Turkish Third Army.
 Nigel Thomas's NATO Armies 1949-87, published in 1987, attributed the 4th, 8th, and 9th Corps to the Third Army.